How To Develop A Successful Product And Why You Need Pre-Launch Marketing

 It’s one thing to have a presence on social media, and it’s something else entirely to generate buzz with it.
 To achieve this goal, you need to post regularly, use relevant hashtags, and create engagement with polls, contests, giveaways, and promotions.
 The content you post on social media should be shareworthy and include a balanced mix of images, blogs, videos, and GIFs.

 When it comes to using social media for new product marketing, less is often more.
-You don’t want to instantly reveal every single detail about your product because that would prevent your followers from becoming increasingly excited about it with each teaser you release.
+Just like with our countdown page, you don’t want to instantly reveal every single detail about your product.
+Revealing too much would prevent your followers from becoming increasingly excited about it with each teaser you release.
 Movie trailers and video game teasers provide many great examples of how you can generate buzz without revealing too much too early.

 9. Put together a PR kit